soupi/learn-haskell-blog-generator/src/08-testing.md

-Using the `describe` function we can describe a group of tests, using the `it` function we can add a new test, and using a function like `shouldBe` we can compare two values and make sure they are equal.
+Using the `describe` function we can describe a group of tests, using the `it` function we can add a new test, and using a function like `shouldBe` we can compare two values and make sure they are equal by using their `Eq` instance.
 If they are, the test will pass, and if not, it will fail with a descriptive error.

 Let's try it and write a test that obviously fails!